-In the Featured Art section, Caroline LaPorte, Senior Native Affairs Policy Advisor for NIWRC, shares her experience screening the feature film Wind River in Washington D.C.
-The film hit theaters this past August, and a special screening took place on August 8th for the National Congress of American Indians.
+In the Featured Art section, we share documentary short “Indigenous Resilience in Montana”, by the Carnegie-Knight News21 journalism program.
+Nicole Walksalong knew something happened to her mother when a police officer showed up at her door.
+Are Native Women targeted for their race?
+Is resilience passed down through generations?
 The Featured Art section is where we share art forms as a means of social change including new documentaries or films, art exhibits and positive/uplifting projects connecting to preventing and healing from domestic or family violence.
-Suggestions welcome!
+Suggestions welcome.

-We would like to thank each advocate, mother, sister, aunt, daughter, and grandmother, as well as each man, brother, father and son, for their continued support of the movement to end domestic violence and for making NIWRC the valuable organization it is today.
-We look forward to traversing this new landscape together and to the enhanced advocacy that arises.
+We would like to thank each advocate, each mother, each sister, each aunt, each daughter, each grandmother, and all the men who continue to support the movement to end domestic violence and for making NIWRC the valuable organization it is today.

 Lucy Rain Simpson